 On June 8, 2021, at the 2021 Annual Meeting of Stockholders, the stockholders approved the 2021 Plan.
 The 2021 Plan authorizes the issuance of a total of 5,000,000 shares of common stock.
 Any shares of common stock granted in connection with 2021 Plan awards will be counted against this limit as one share.
 No shares of common stock will be deemed to have been issued if (1) such shares covered by the unexercised portion of an option that terminates, expires, or is cancelled or settled in cash or (2) such shares are forfeited or subject to awards that are forfeited, canceled, terminated or settled in cash.
-In any calendar year, (1) no employee will be granted options and/or stock appreciation rights for more than 800,000 shares of common stock.
+In any calendar year, (1) no employee will be granted options and/or stock appreciation rights for more than 800,000 shares of common stock; (2) no employee will be granted performance-based equity awards under the 2021 Plan (other than options and stock appreciation rights), covering more than 800,000 shares of common stock.
 As of December 31, 2022 and 2021, there were 1,002,638 and 100,822 shares allocated to equity awards outstanding in the 2021 Plan, respectively.